 Free festivals, museums & art galleries

-If you're after live music on the cheap, the Free Festivals guide has a full listings of the top gigs nationwide.
-In it, you'll find totally free festivals across the UK, covering everything from rock and jazz to carnivals and outdoor theatre.
+Our Free festivals guide has full listings of the top gigs nationwide.
+You'll find totally free festivals across the UK, covering everything from rock and jazz to carnivals and outdoor theatre.

 Find 'em near you: To find your nearest at a glance, click on your area on the in-guide maps for full listings of venues in your area, plus opening times and what to expect on the day.